List of tallest buildings in Oakland: History

 The history of high-rises in Oakland began with the completion of the nine-story Bank of America Building in 1907.
 A nine-story section was later added to the same building.
 It remained the tallest building in the city until 1914, when the Oakland City Hall, at 320 ft, became the tallest.
 At the time it was built, the City Hall was the first high-rise government building in the United States and the tallest building west of the Mississippi River.
 The 390 ft Kaiser Center surpassed the height of the City Hall in 1960, and was the tallest building for a decade.
-In 1989, Ordway Building became the tallest building in the city.
+In 1970, Ordway Building became the tallest building in the city.

-As of April 2022, the tallest building currently under construction is the 36-story, 395 ft (120m) skyscraper at 1900 Broadway.
+Map of tallest buildings

+The map below show the location of buildings taller than 200 ft (61 m) in Downtown Oakland and around Lake Merritt, where the majority of such buildings are.
+Each marker is numbered by the building's height rank, and colored by the decade of its completion.
+There are two buildings in Oakland taller than 200 ft (61 m) that are located outside of the map: The Skylyne at Temescal, and the Kaiser Permanente Oakland Medical Center.